cylc/cylc-doc/src/7-to-8/major-changes/compatibility-mode.rst

 Other caveats
 ^^^^^^^^^^^^^

-- Cylc 8 cannot *restart* a Cylc 7 workflow mid-run.
-If you need to run an already-started Cylc 7 workflow to completion, we recommend still using Cylc 7 to do so.
+- Cylc 8 cannot *restart* a partially completed Cylc 7 workflow in-place.
+If possible, complete the run with Cylc 7.
+Otherwise, see :ref:`compat_continuing_c7_with_c8`.

 - Cylc 8 only transfers certain files and directories by default during remote installation.
 See :ref:`728.remote-install` for more information.